JETSCAPE/X-SCAPE/README.md

 ```

 ### Running JETSCAPE with CLVisc
-In order to run clvisc in jetscape, one has to download it in external\_packages/, using
+In order to run clvisc in JETSCAPE, one has to download it in external\_packages/, using

 ```
 sh get_clvisc.sh